Our leadership team has experience from discovery through to commercialisation

 Mr Ostrowski began his career as an accountant with Coopers & Lybrand.
 Mr Ostrowski received a BS in accounting and economics from Babson College and an MBA from the University of Chicago Booth School of Business.

-Dr Roblin served as the Chief Operating Officer and Director of Scientific Translation at the Francis Crick Institute in London from 2014 to 2017.
-Prior to joining Summit full-time, Dr Roblin was Head of Research, Site Director and Chief Medical Officer for Europe R&D at Pfizer Inc. from 2008 to 2011 and was Head of Therapy Area for Anti-infectives at Bayer AG from 1997 to 1999.
-After Dr Roblin left Pfizer Inc., he was Chief Medical Officer for a number of biotechnology companies including Creabilis SA where he held that role from 2011 until 2014.
+Dr Roblin has previously served as the Chief Operating Officer and Director of Scientific Translation at the Francis Crick Institute in London (2014 – 2017).
+Prior to this, he was Head of Research and Chief Medical Officer for Europe R&D at Pfizer Inc. from 2008 to 2011 and was Head of Therapy Area for Anti-infectives at Bayer AG from 1997 to 1999.
+He is also a non-executive director of Sosei PLC and sits on a variety of committees at Wellcome, on the UK Biomedical Catalyst Fund and the LEO Foundation prize committee.

 Dr Elger joined our company in June of 2015.
 Previously, he served as the Chief Financial Officer and Corporate Development Officer of Genkyotex, Chief Financial Officer of e-Therapeutics plc and Vice President, Marketing and Communications of Antisoma.
 He earned his PhD in cancer biology from the University of Oxford and BA in medicine also from the University of Oxford.